 Skinny active beats fat active hands-down.
 Oddly, the comparison typically is sedentary-thin vs. fat-active.
 This isn’t a fair comparison; it’s an apples to oranges comparison.

 More and more overweight or obese individuals are claiming they are healthy because they are “active,” and even point to studies that indicate that thin people who don’t exercise are in worse shape than overweight people who are physically active.

 In fact, Dr. Steven Blair, an obesity expert, outright states that people of normal weight who don’t exercise are at higher risk of mortality than are obese people who “are active and fit,” in an Associated Press article posted to msnbc.com.

-I’m a certified personal trainer, and I like to look at all options, not just two.
+Being a former personal trainer, I like to look at all options, not just two.
 People forget that there is a third option: being “thin” and active!